Stocks extend losses for third week; Netflix plunges

-The tech-heavy Nasdaq fell 2.2% and has been hit particularly hard by expectations for higher interest rates.
+The tech-heavy Nasdaq fell 385.10, or 2.7%, to 13,768.92 and has been hit particularly hard by expectations for higher interest rates.
 As investors prepare for higher interest rates, shares in pricey tech companies and other expensive growth stocks look relatively less attractive.
-The index is on track for its fourth straight weekly loss and losses in recent months had by Wednesday left it in what Wall Street considers a market correction, or 10% below its peak.
+The index has fallen for four straight weeks and losses in recent months had by Wednesday left it in what Wall Street considers a market correction, or 10% below its peak.

+The Nasdaq is now down 14.3% from its record high set on Nov.
+19.

 “The market is working through digestion of how much monetary policy change will occur over the course of 2022,” said Bill Northey, senior investment director at U.S. Bank Wealth Management.

-Technology and communications stocks were among the biggest weights on the market.
+Technology and communications stocks were among the biggest drags on the market.

 A mix of retailers, travel-related companies and other companies that rely on direct consumer spending also fell.

-Household good makers and utilities, which are typically considered less-risky investments, made gains.
+Household good makers and utilities, which are typically considered less-risky investments, held up better than the rest of the market.

 Inflation fears and concerns about the impact of higher interest rates have prompted a cautious shift in the broader market after a solid year of gains in 2021.